 Note: All phone numbers below are University extension numbers.
-If you are outside the University, dial 6630351 and ask for the extension.
-Alternatively you may dial 662 and then the extension number.
-This prefix should only be used when you are certain of the extension that you require as callers using 662 cannot be transferred to any other number.
+If you are outside the University, dial 697 2222 and ask for the extension.
+Alternatively you may dial 697 and then the extension number.
+This prefix should only be used when you are certain of the extension that you require as callers using 697 cannot be transferred to any other number.

-The Assistant Registrar (Admissions and Examinations), Mr Jack Hill, is located on the ground floor of the Chancellery.
-General inquiries should be directed to 3715.
-For information regarding examinations, including examination timetables and clash of examinations, contact the Senior Administrative Officer, Mr John Grigg, phone 2143.
+The Senior Administrative Officer (Examinations), Mr John Gridg, is located on the ground floor of the Chancellery.
+Enquiries regarding examinations, including examination timetables and clash of examinations should be directed to 3088.